 2.2.
-Distributor Panel Recruiting Protocol
+Distributor Recruiting Protocol and 2004 Panel

 Recruiting HVAC distributors to provide sales data can be challenging for many reasons.
 First, nearly all companies consider their sales data to be competitively sensitive information and most are reluctant to consider sharing it, even with assurances of confidentiality.
 Second, most companies are reluctant to commit the resources (i.e., staff time) to pull the required data from their inventory and sales records.
 Understandably, pulling data for the RMST is the absolute lowest priority for the distributors.
 Third, all direct manufacturers' distributors' participation must be approved through the corporate office.
-Historically, it has been more difficult to develop relationships with manufacturers, and manufacturers are even more reluctant to share sales data.
+Historically, it has been difficult to develop relationships with manufacturers because manufacturers are very reluctant to share sales data, despite assurances of confidentiality.
 Fourth, the HVAC equipment market in California has consolidated considerably throughout the past five to ten years.
 The resulting larger companies maintain more centralized inventory and sales systems and have more centralized decision-making authority within the parent companies.
 These parent companies may have multiple subsidiaries, each of which has many warehouses located throughout California.
 Yet all these potential points-of-sale likely report to a single contact.
 Each contact may control a significant portion of the California market depending on the number and size of the subsidiaries involved.

 In general, HVAC distributors have experienced some consolidation since the publication of the First-Year Interim Report.
-For consistency, the project team considers these subsidiaries as separate entities for all subsequent HVAC reports, even though they are owned by the same parent company.
+For consistency, the project team considers subsidiaries as separate entities for all subsequent HVAC reports, even though they are owned by the same parent company.